 Many businesses and institutions still rely on faxes to send and receive information.
 Rather than buying a fax machine for each remote firm member, you can use online faxing tools to send faxes remotely and keep a detailed record of all of your communications in one central location.

 11. Secure Document Sharing

-Remote legal professionals need to develop a strategy for sharing documents with clients, third-parties, service providers, and others.
+Remote legal professionals need to develop a strategy for sharing documents with clients, third parties, service providers, and others.
 It must be robust enough to handle the large documents and various file types that legal professionals deal with, and should also be easy for the receiving party to understand and access.
-It must provide end-to-end encryption and security, protecting sensitive client information, and ensuring regulatory compliance.
+It must provide end-to-end encryption and security, protecting sensitive client information, and ensure regulatory compliance.
 A robust, secure, cloud-based solution will ensure maximum accessibility for legal professionals working away from the office—and will allow much faster file sharing than traditional methods.